Community Care of North Carolina (CCNC)

 Applicants must meet all program requirements and qualifications for which they are seeking enrollment before they can be enrolled as an NC Medicaid provider.
 Provider Permission Matrix

 When completing an Individual or Organization Provider Enrollment application, you will be given the option to also enroll as a PCP in the Carolina Access program, if your provider type qualifies you to participate.
-CCNC/CA Eligible Provider Types

-An eligible Carolina Access Provider must:
+An eligible Carolina ACCESS Provider must:

-- Perform primary care services that include certain preventive & ancillary services
+- perform primary care services that include certain preventive & ancillary services

-- Create and maintain a patient/doctor relationship
+- create and maintain a patient/doctor relationship

-- Provide direct patient care a minimum of 30 office hours per week
+- provide direct patient care a minimum of 30 office hours per week

-- Provide access to medical advice and services 24 hours per day, seven days per week
+- provide access to medical advice and services 24 hours per day, seven days per week

-- Refer to other providers when the service cannot be provided by the PCP
+- refer to other providers when the service cannot be provided by the PCP

-- Provide oral interpretation for all non-English proficient beneficiaries at no cost
+- provide oral interpretation for all non-English proficient beneficiaries at no cost

 Existing NC Medicaid Primary Care Providers Interested in the Carolina Access Program

-Enrolling NC Medicaid Beneficiaries in CCNC
+Enrolling NC Medicaid Beneficiaries in Carolina Access

-- If a beneficiary is enrolled with another provider but wants to join your CCNC/CA practice, ask them to fill out a CCNC/CA Enrollment Form for Medicaid Recipients.
+- If a beneficiary is enrolled with another PCP but wants to join your Carolina ACCESS practice, ask them to fill out a CCNC/Carolina ACCESS Enrollment Form for Medicaid Recipients.
 Mail or fax the completed form to the DSS in the county in which the beneficiary resides.